andrejbauer/mathematics-and-computation/_posts/2008-08-13-intuitionistic-mathematics-for-physics.md

 On this planet a statement is _globally true_ if it is locally true everywhere, and it is _globally false_ if its negation is locally true everywhere.
 There are also many intermediate levels of truth.
 The _truth value_ (a measure of truth) of a statement is the set of those points at which the statement is locally true.
 Such a set is always [open](http://en.wikipedia.org/wiki/Open_set).

 The explanation so far is a bit wrong.
-For a statement to be locally true at $x$, not only must it be true in a neighborhood of $x$, but it must also be true everywhere in the neighborhood &#8220;for the same reason&#8221;.
+For a statement to be locally true at $x$, not only must it be true in a neighborhood of $x$, but it must also be true everywhere in the neighborhood “for the same reason”.
 For example, the statement

 > $T > 273$ or $T \leq 273$